jpoberhauser/jpoberhauser.github.io/_posts/2020-05-23-DeepLearningFlashcards.md

 The attention mechanism looks at an input sequence and decides at each step which other parts of the sequence are most "important".
 This information gets passed along in translation encode-decoders to help the seq2seq model.

+## Deep Learning Regularization Methods

+  1. dropout
+  2. weight decay (L2 regularizatoin)
+  3. data augmentation
+  4. batch normalization

+## Test Time Augmentation

+at **inference time**:
+  1. do several transformations on the image
+  2. Classify all those images
+  3. Take average of predictions and use tha as final prediction

+## NMS (non-maximum suppression)

+  input: list of several proposal boxes `B`, corresponding confidence scores `S` and overlap threshold `N`.
+  Output: list of filtered proposals `D`
+  Algorithm:
+    1. Select proposal with highest confidence score, remove it from `B` and add it to proposal list `D`.
+    2. Compare that proposal with all others, calculate IoI to all other proposals.
+If IoU is greater than threshold `N`, remove proposal from `B`.
+    3. Again, take proposal with highest confidence for `B` and put it in `D`.
+    4. Again, calculate IoU to all other proposals, eliminatie boxes w/ IoU higher than `N` from `B`.
+    5. Repeat

+## Discrimitavie Learning Rates

+* source: fast.ai

+* In transfer learning and Fine-tuning, we give the first layers, the midde laters, and the final layers different learning rates.

+ * The first layers, (more general patterns) are close to a local min already, so went a small lr to not move around too much.

+ * The later final layes have not been trained a lot on your specific task, so alerger lr is needed to get close to the minimum.